cc-archive/cc-cert-core/index.md

 CORE is a learning blueprint for acquiring comprehenive Creative Commons knowledge and skill.

 CORE is for those seeking deep Creative Commons expertise, including those invovled in intensive use of Creative Commons and those who lead and support use of Creative Commons by others.
+CORE is the means by which someone becomes certified to train others about Creative Commons.

 The comprehensive breadth of CORE is shown across seven modules and their associated learning units.